mmonkey/ToolSwap/README.md

   <li>Drag ToolSwap.jar into your "craftbukkit/plugins" folder <em>&ndash; replace ToolSwap.jar when upgrading.</em></li>
   <li>Reload the craftbukkit server.</li>
 </ol>
+<p>NOTE: If you made changes to the "config.yml" file, your changes will NOT be lost.</p>

 <h2>Commands</h2>
 <p>ToolSwap is very simple to use, in fact there are only two commands!</p>